zepalmer/ocaml-monadic/PACKAGING.md

      the `oasis2opam` OPAM package installed.
 Commit the new files that are created.

-  4. Use `opam pin add . jhupllib` and `opam pin remove jhupllib` to experiment with the package metadata and make sure it's ready for publishing.
+  4. Use `opam pin add . ocaml-monadic` and `opam pin remove ocaml-monadic` to experiment with the package metadata and make sure it's ready for publishing.

-  5. Run `opam-publish prepare jhupllib URL` where `URL` is the location of the GitHub tarball reflecting the commit you are trying to release.
+  5. Run `opam-publish prepare ocaml-monadic URL` where `URL` is the location of the GitHub tarball reflecting the commit you are trying to release.

   6. Run `opam-push submit DIR` where `DIR` is the directory created by